 Because boots are bigger and usually heavier than shoes, they can get away with having a larger, more protective sole without looking clunky or imbalanced.

 The exact type of sole you’ll want depends on what you intend to use the boots for.
 If you want to wear them with a suit or a more dressed up outfit, stick to sleeker, leather soles.
-(The Johnston & Murphy Fulton has a lot of the same style advantages as the Karnes, but with a lighter sole.)
+(The Johnston & Murphy Kinley has a lot of the same style advantages as the Karnes, but with a lighter sole.)